the-road-to-learn-react/the-road-to-react/manuscript/react-modern/impossible-state.md

 };
 ~~~~~~~

-Since we introduced new types for state transitions and a new state structure, we must add these types and change the structure in the `storiesReducer` reducer function:
+We changed two things for the reducer function.
+First, we introduced new types when we called the dispatch function from the outside.
+Therefore we need to add new cases for state transitions.
+And second, we changed ti state structure from an array to a complex object.
+Therefore we need to take the new complex object into account as incoming state and returned state:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~